Building Bridges, Building Leaders

 Selection committee reviews applications and selects winners.

-Selected Bridge Builders will be notified by March 1, and funds will be released to a supporting school or nonprofit.
-Projects must be completed by June 1.
+Selected Bridge Builders will be notified by email, and funds will be released to the support school community or community organization Projects must be completed within six months.

-Grant recipients are required to submit an online report in June.
-We’ll use your report to celebrate the impact you had in your community!
+Grant recipients are required to submit an online report at the completion of the project.
+We’ll use your report to celebrate the impact you had in your community.